-The University of Bristol's Smart Internet Lab is part of a consortium bringing tech innovation to this year’s Bristol Harbour Festival, giving visitors a 360° view of all three stages on their smartphones.
+The University of Bristol's Smart Internet Lab were part of a consortium bringing tech innovation at Bristol Harbour Festival in July 2019, giving visitors a 360° view of all three stages on their smartphones.

-Led by the West of England Combined Authority (WECA), the £9.2M 5G Smart Tourism project will use live streaming of 360° camera footage to test the use of 5G technology at scale in a festival setting.
+Led by the West of England Combined Authority (WECA), the £9.2M 5G Smart Tourism project used live streaming of 360° camera footage to test the use of 5G technology at scale in a festival setting.

 The best view for festival goers

-Festival goers will be encouraged to access the 360° footage via the University of Bristol’s 5GUK Test Network.
-A secret performance will be staged twice during the festival, exclusively for viewers of the 360° footage.
-The secret performance will bring the best of Bristol to the screen with a range of acts performing for the cameras.
+Festival goers were encouraged to access the 360° footage via the University of Bristol’s 5GUK Test Network.
+A secret performance was staged twice during the festival, exclusively for viewers of the 360° footage.
+The secret performance brought the best of Bristol to the screen with a range of acts performing for the cameras.

-Visitors to the festival can access the 360° live streams by going to their WIFI settings and choosing ‘harbour360’ and visiting festival360.uk.
-It’s completely free and only accessible to festival goers in Millennium Square and Amphitheatre.
+Visitors to the festival were able to access the 360° live streams by going to their WIFI settings and choosing ‘harbour360’ and visiting festival360.uk.
+It was completely free and only accessible to festival goers in Millennium Square and Amphitheatre.

-There will be a Smart Futures marquee at the festival in Millennium Square, which will give visitors the chance to find out more about the project, access the 360° footage and use VR headsets.
+There was a Smart Futures marquee at the festival in Millennium Square, which gave visitors the chance to find out more about the project, access the 360° footage and use VR headsets.

-After the festival, the 360° footage will be stored within the Bristol City Council archives creating a unique record of the city’s vibrant culture.
+After the festival, the 360° the footage was stored within the Bristol City Council archives creating a unique record of the city’s vibrant culture.